What is background check and how does it increase security in digital signatures?

 💡 Tip!
 Discover ZapSign's contract generation tool!

-Types of background checks in background verification.
+Types of background checks for individuals and legal entities.

 Each type of background check provides a distinct layer of security.
 When applied in an integrated manner to technological tools, these analyses become even more effective, ensuring agility and accuracy in validation processes in digital environments.